Teresa Cheung Tak-lan

-Teresa Cheung Tak-lan is a Hong Kong singer.
+Teresa Cheung Tak-lan (born 10 November 1959) is a Hong Kong singer, actress, and Chinese medicine practitioner.

 Background

-She participated in the entertainment industry since she was a child (stage name Cheung Yuen-yuen 張圓圓), and was a member of the Four Golden Flowers.
+She participated in the entertainment industry since she was a child, using his original name Cheung Yuen-yuen 張圓圓, and was a member of the Four Golden Flowers.

+In 1980 she represented Hong Kong in the Pacific Song Contest, held in Ottawa, Canada, with the song Forsaken Love, placing in the bottom four of eight entries.

 She rose to fame in Hong Kong through the 1980s on the back of a song that she sang for the TVB series The Good, The Bad And The Ugly.
 She also sang the main theme for the TV series The Return of the Condor Heroes (1983) and three of its subthemes.
 Additionally, the main theme songs for the TV series Princess Cheung Ping (1981) and Blood-Stained Intrigue (1986) were sung by her as well.

 Personal life

 In 1988 she married business director and arts administrator Frankie Yeung.
 She is also a Catholic.

 After retirement, she started studying Chinese medicine at the Hong Kong Baptist University in 1997 and became a registered practitioner in 2002.